Home - Departments - Offshore Wind Development, Data Analytics, Forecasting & Information Technology (OWD, DAF & IT)

 IWPA Review Meeting

-Development of an Indigenous solar power forecasting model for the country has been initiated with technical support of GIZ, New Delhi and an operational model is likely to come out by March 2019.
+Developed an Indigenous solar power forecasting model for the country with the technical support of GIZ, New Delhi in 2019.

 |Atlas DHI||Atlas DNI||Atlas GHI|